Humidity is One of the Toughest Things to Deal with at Home or Work

 How Can I Tell if I Have Too Much or Too Little Humidity?

-The easiest way to determine how high your humidity is in your home is to buy a Hygrometer.
+The easiest way to determine how high the humidity is in your home is to buy a Hygrometer.
 That measures your indoor humidity.
 Make sure that you place it in a room you want to test and follow the directions.
 Keep in mind that it will depend on the room you are in.
 If you only find issues in your bathroom with humidity, the issue is not your home’s humidity.
 This is most likely due to issues with your bathroom’s exhaust fan.
 Here are some of the signs of humidity issues in your home or business that could impact your health:

 - Bubbling or Peeling Wallpaper or Paint

 - Doors and Windows Sticking

 - Musty Odors from Mold and Mildew

 - Water Stains on Your Ceiling

 Childers Enterprises Knows How to Handle Your Humidity Issues